• TCUC Events & Activities

 Zoom Jam Details

-1. We see each other, but only whatever you choose to show on the screen.
+1. We see each other, but only whenever each jammer chooses to be shown on the screen.
 In gallery view on Zoom it is possible to see almost everyone at once, even though it looks a bit like Hollywood Squares.
 Zoom can run on a computer, lap top, tablet, ipad, or smart phone.

-5. In between songs, we chat pretty much as we do at our Twin Cities Ukulele Club in-person Jams.
-It's a way for us all to keep in touch with our jamming friends and get some uke playing in as well.
+6. In between songs, we chat pretty much as we do at our Twin Cities Ukulele Club in-person Jams.
 We routinely have jammers from all over the United States (and sometimes Canada) at our weekly Zoom jams.

 Questions or Song Submissions - [email protected].